Citing an Article in MLA Format

 A periodical is a source that is published on a regularly recurring basis.

-There is no specific publishing timeline; periodicals can be published daily, weekly, quarterly, biannually, yearly, or even less frequently.
-Periodicals include newspapers, magazines, and journals.
+There is no specific publishing timeline; periodicals include newspapers, magazines, and journals.
+They can be published daily, weekly, quarterly, biannually, yearly, or even less frequently.

-They are comprised of articles shorter than books, covering a variety of topics, so an article from a periodical is the material you would most likely be citing in a paper or project, because you are probably going to be referring to a specific article rather than the entire content of a magazine or newspaper.
+They are comprised of articles shorter than books, covering a variety of topics, so an article from a periodical is the material you would most likely be cited in a paper or project because you are probably going to be referring to a specific article rather than the entire content of a magazine or newspaper.

-In the previous of the Related Lessons in this MLA Works Cited Page series, found in the right-hand sidebar, you learned about the nine pieces of information that may be needed to cite a source on the Works Cited page.
+In the previous Related Lessons in this MLA Works Cited Page series, found in the right-hand sidebar, you learned about the nine pieces of information needed to cite a source on the Works Cited page.

 • How many do you remember?

-The nine pieces of information that may be needed to cite a source, in order, are:
+The nine pieces of information needed to cite a source are listed below in order.

 1. author